 J. Lindsay Embrey Engineering is a 56,732 square foot facility constructed for the Bobby B. Lyle School of Engineering located at 3101 Dyer Street on the SMU Campus in Dallas, Texas.
 The building was designed and constructed with the goal of achieving LEED Gold.
 Not only was the facility the first LEED building completed on the SMU main campus, it was the first LEED Gold building on a campus in the State of Texas.

 The project achieved 42 points under LEED NC 2.2.

 The project reached substantial completion on July 11, 2006.

-Originally the team sought basic certification, but at the urging of Dean Geoffrey Orsak it was realized that with careful programming, planning, and design, it was possible to go for a "Gold" level rating.
+Originally, the team sought basic certification.
+However, at the urging of Dean Geoffrey Orsak, it was realized that with careful programming, planning, and design, it was possible to go for a "Gold" level rating.